A B C D E F G H I J K L M N O P Q R S T U V W X Z

 Security assessment

-An activity undertaken to assess security controls for a system and its environment to determine if they have been implemented correctly and are operating as intended.
+An activity undertaken to assess controls for a system and its environment to determine if they have been implemented correctly and are operating as intended.

-Security association
+Security association (SA)

-Security association lifetime
+Security association (SA) lifetime

 Security breach